Elite-Modding-Team/ThaumicTweaker/README.md

 - **Miscellaneous Tweaks:**
     - Allow Thaumometer sky scanning from non-overworld dimensions
     - Change Alchemical brass recipe to use copper instead of iron
-    - Change Thaumcraft mobs and bosses so they generate loot from Loot Tables instead of hardcoded drops
     - Disable Thaumcraft's item aspect calculation based on item crafting recipe
     - Restores Legacy Thaumometer scanning functionality from 1.7.10